arduino/help-center-content/content/Hardware/Generic/About-the-AREF-pin.md

 id: 360018922239
 ---

 The **AREF (Analog Reference) pin** can be used to provide an external **reference voltage** for the analog-to-digital conversion of inputs to the analog pins.
 The reference voltage essentially specifies the value for the top of the input range, and consequently each discrete step in the converted output.

-Advantages of using the AREF pin include:
+Advantages of using an external reference include:

 * Precise control of reference value (instead of a limited number of built-in options).
 * No programming logic required to adjust reference voltage.